tlongers/doccydoc/sphinx/source/units.rst

 **Guidance on use**

-Along with the fields ``Area of Operations: Date first cited``, ``Area of Operations: start date?`` and ``Area of Operations: Open-ended?`` the field ``Site: Date last cited`` provides data on the time period for which can specify an Area of Operations location.
+Along with the fields ``Area of Operations: Date first cited``, ``Unit: Site was founded on First Cited Date`` and ``Unit: Site, Last Cited Date is Open-Ended`` the field ``Unit: Site, Last Cited Date`` provides data on the time period for which can specify an Area of Operations location.

 The ``Area of Operations: Date last cited`` field contains a date that is either:

 -  The latest date found in any source that references the values contained in the pairs of fields that record ``Area of Operations``.
 -  The latest date of publication for any source that references the values contained in the pairs of fields that record ``Area of Operations``. .
-In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in ``Site: Date last cited``.
+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in ``Unit: Site, Last Cited Date``.

 This field is clarified by the field ``Site: Open-ended?`` which indicates whether the date included here is the actual date on which a unit site was ended, or whether we have reason to assume its continued existence beyond that date.

-Area of Operations: Open-ended?
+Unit: Site, Last Cited Date is Open-Ended
 -------------------------------

 **Description**